microsoft/types-publisher/README.md

-# 🚚 This repo is in the process of moving.
+# This repo has moved.

 This service is now part of [microsoft/DefinitelyTyped-tools](https://github.com/microsoft/DefinitelyTyped-tools/tree/master/packages/publisher).
-We are in the process of moving issues and addressing open PRs.

 If you need to update allowedPackageJsonDependencies.txt (formerly named dependenciesWhitelist.txt), please do so at its [new location](https://github.com/microsoft/DefinitelyTyped-tools/blob/master/packages/definitions-parser/allowedPackageJsonDependencies.txt).